-Braces are a fantastic option for improving your smile and confidence, however it’s important that you keep them clean.
+Braces are a fantastic option for improving the positioning of your teeth, however it’s important that you keep them clean.
 Improper care of your braces can leave food and bacteria trapped in your teeth, and lead to cavities and infection.
-Luckily, keeping your smile bright and healthy is simple.
+Luckily, keeping your teeth and gums healthy with braces on is simple.

 Brush your teeth